MarioBartolome/GII_0_17.02_SNSI/README.md

 ## Putting everything together

-You will need to connect a flight controller that supports MultiWiiSerialProtocol to receive channel inputs to the RaspberryPi.
+You will need to connect a flight controller that supports MultiWiiSerialProtocol to the RaspberryPi.
 Just make use of any of the USB ports on the RaspberryPi.

 Once you have everything on its right place is time to run it!

+But first, make sure to define `PYTHONPATH`.
+Open a terminal and navigate to the root folder of this project, `cd` command will come in handy here, and then define the var with <code>user@somewhere/GII_0_17.02_SNSI~> export PYTHONPATH=$(pwd)</code>

 #### On the RaspberryPi:

 <code>user@raspberry~> sudo service uv4l start</code> Will get us the WebRTC video feed.

-<code>user@raspberry~> python3 backend/ctrlWrapper.py</code> Will run the remote controller receiver and the comunication services with the drone, making use of <code>backend/MultiWiiProtocol.py</code>
+<code>user@raspberry~> python3 -m backend.systemControl.ctrlWrapper</code> Will run the remote controller receiver and the comunication services with the drone, making use of <code>backend/comms/MultiWiiProtocol.py</code>

 #### On the web server:
 Remember, WebRTC only works through HTTP**S** so you will need to get those fancy certs and keys to run this.
 Once you got them place them under root folder of the project, on a folder named <code>private</code>.

 ***Note***: You can also play with the <code>frontend/droneControlWebUI.py</code> code to change the folders and names of the key-cert files.

-<code>user@webserver~> python3 frontend/droneControlWebUI.py</code>
+<code>user@webserver~> python3 -m frontend.droneControlWebUI</code>

 And now, if everything is working fine, you could point to your host and access the Drone Control System.